Top

 Retaliation is illegal and can lead to a substantially higher jury verdict than otherwise would be the case.
 Because of this, employers should treat complaints of harassment very seriously and carefully address an employee’s concerns.

-Sexual harassment and retaliation by an employer are serious offenses with real consequences.
 If you believe you are a victim of sexual harassment, it is important to contact a knowledgeable employment attorney as soon as possible.
-The attorneys at Fair Employment Lawyers at Kaplan Weiss LLP are committed advocates of employee rights.
-Contact us today to discuss the details of your case.
+The attorneys at Fair Employment Lawyers at Kaplan Weiss LLP are committed employee rights advocates.

 Legal Blogs